fujitsu/controlled-vocabulary-designer/sampletool/README.md

-# Sample tool

-CVD input data generation tool.
+# Example input data creation

-This tool generate editing vocabulary, reference vocabulary and corpus.
+Example of generating editing vocabulary, reference vocabulary and corpus.

 ## How to generate

 1. Put wiki.txt and tag.csv in src folder.
 (The examples of wiki.txt and tag.csv are shown near the bottom of this README)
-2. ```$ cd sampletool```
+2. ```$ cd example-inputdata-creation```
 3. ```$ chmod o+w src```
 4. ```$ docker-compose build```
 5. ```$ docker-compose run python /bin/bash```